 Luke catches Falen blushing, and the grin she tries to hide by looking down.
 He leans forward as she hops down.
 They fall backwards.
 Luke hits the back of his head hard on the floor.
 It’s okay because they laugh about it, or maybe it was the irony of the song playing.

-Jenelle: omg girl.
+Jenelle: omg.
 Luke?
 American Psycho of the executive floor?

 “Oh no,” Falen whispers.
 Fearing the worst, she continued texting.